-PNNL is involved in a variety of strategic and technical stakeholder engagement activities including with the National Rural Electric Cooperative Association (NRECA) and educating federal agencies about distributed wind.
+PNNL is involved in a variety of strategic and technical stakeholder engagement activities.
+These include partnering with the National Rural Electric Cooperative Association (NRECA), educating federal agencies about distributed wind, and providing technical assistance.

 PNNL is working with NRECA on the Rural Area Distributed Wind Integration Network Development (RADWIND) project.
 The goal of RADWIND is to understand, address, and reduce the technical risks and market barriers to distributed wind adoption by rural utilities.
 Case studies, tools, and other products are available on the RADWIND website.

 Selecting, Implementing, and Funding Distributed Wind Systems In Federal Facilities is an on-demand, web-based training designed for United States federal agencies for the Federal Energy Management Program (FEMP), but most of the material is relevant to any entity interested in learning about distributed wind projects.
 The training is divided into modules, and only the module about procurement and financing is specific to federal agencies.

 Another training available through FEMP, Distributed Wind for Federal Agencies, demonstrates how to use publicly available wind resource assessment screening tools and locate other distributed wind tools and resources.
 Access to both trainings requires creating a free account.